Submissions

 We welcome poetry that uses intricate line breaks and varied indentation.
 That said, keep in mind that longer or highly complex pieces require careful, line-by-line formatting for web publication—so please be mindful of overall length and presentation.

-Submissions for Poetry may also be considered for BHN.TODAY.
+Submissions for Poetry may also be considered for BHN.TODAY

-Comics & Art
+Art, Comics & Photo Essays

 We’re looking for art, comics, and visual storytelling in all their forms—work that is both thoughtful and compelling.
 We’re especially interested in pieces that engage directly with the present moment: work that observes, reshapes, and imagines new possibilities for the world as it is and as it could be.